 As it relates to my professional experience, I received my Master’s of Arts in Mental Health Counseling from Eastern Kentucky University in 2012.
 I also received my Bachelor of Arts degree in Psychology from Benedict College in 2007.
 I currently hold an LPC license in the state of South Carolina.
 My licensed professional counselor number is 7219.
 I am a Nationally Certified Counselor.
 My NCC number is 259328.
 I also have Board Certified-TeleMental Health Provider (BC-TMH) credential.

 I have 7 years of direct counseling experience; 2 of those years with supervised counseling as a licensed professional counseling associate (LPCA).
 I receive supervision from a licensed professional counselor supervisor and continue to seek training to further my knowledge as a counselor.
 As a mental health counselor, I have worked as a school-based mental health therapist working with children at two elementary schools and a clinic-based mental health professional working with children, adolescents, teens, and adults.

 Over the last seven years, I have seen over 300 clients ages 4-80 with a variety of concerns including anxiety, depression, adjustment, addiction, phobias, ADHD, anger, relationship issues, bipolar, psychotic disorders, life transitions, grief, suicidal thoughts, self-harm, trauma, chronic pain, family conflict, career, medication management, and nutrition/healthy lifestyle.

 I have special interest in working with clients with the following issues: multicultural and diversity issues, poor stress-management, low self-esteem, low self-worth, low self-confidence, assertiveness and boundary issues, difficulty problem-solving, emotional codependency, bipolar, issues with wellness, life balance, and adjustment.
 However, I am currently serving adults 18 years and older.

-My theoretical orientation is an integrative, holistic, and eclectic approach using but not limited to Cognitive Behavioral Therapy (CBT), Mindfulness-Based Cognitive Therapy (MBCT), Motivational Interviewing (MI), Person-Centered Therapy, Solution Focused Brief Therapy (SFBT).
-Techniques I may implement include cognitive restructuring, guided discovery, journaling, behavior activation, stress reduction techniques, role-playing, successive approximation, mindfulness, affirmations, the miracle question, debating irrational beliefs, carrying out homework assignments, and learning new coping skills.
+My theoretical orientation is an integrative, holistic, and eclectic approach using but not limited to Cognitive Behavioral Therapy (CBT), Adjustment and Commitment Therapy (ACT) and Person-Centered Therapy.
+Techniques I may implement include the process of “being with” the client, cognitive restructuring, guided discovery, journaling, behavior activation, stress reduction techniques, role-playing, successive approximation, mindfulness, affirmations, goal setting, relaxation techniques, modeling, debating irrational beliefs, carrying out homework assignments, and learning new coping skills.